-At Sqope, we take pride in helping our clients comply with anti-money laundering regulations and assisting them with know-your-customer and ESG requirements.
+At Sqope Intelligence, we take pride in helping our clients comply with anti-money laundering (AML), countering the finance of terror (CFT), and anti-corruption regulations and assisting them with their know-your-customer (KYC) obligations.
 We believe that being fully compliant and protecting our customers’ reputations is essential and easily achievable with the right assistance from experts.

-Because this is the core of our business, we make sure that we also abide by these rules by conducting business in an ethical manner and following strong environmental, social, and governance policies.
-As part of such CSR efforts, we promote sustainability, encourage work-life balance for all team members, and pursue equality and inclusion across the company.
+Because this is the core of our business, we make sure that we also abide by these rules by conducting business in an ethical manner.
+As part of our corporate social responsibility (CSR) efforts, we promote sustainability, encourage work-life balance for all of our team members, and pursue equality and inclusion across the company.

 Our Values